Pyle's Massacre: Battle

 The most commonly accepted account of the battle, pieced together from reports from Lee and Captain Joseph Graham, indicates that Lee's deception was purely chance, and that he had originally intended to avoid the Loyalists, intending instead to encounter Tarleton's Dragoons, the more important objective.
 The sounds of battle apparently commenced when the militia at the rear of Lee's Legion, recognizing the strips of red cloth on the hats of Pyle's men as the badge of Loyalists, alerted Captain Eggleston, who was new to the South and was not familiar with local Patriot and Loyalist badges.
 When he asked one of the Loyalists which side he was on, the man replied "King George", and Eggleston responded by striking him on the head with his sabre.
 Seeing this, Pickens' riflemen joined in the attack.

 The cavalry line turned and also attacked the Loyalists.
 Pyle's men broke and ran, but many were either killed or wounded in the early exchanges.
 Many Loyalists, believing the attack to be a mistake, continued insisting they were on King George's side, to no avail.
-After 10 minutes, the remaining Loyalists had fled, and 93 Loyalists were known to be dead, certainly more were wounded and others were seen being carried off by friends.
-According to local legend, John Pyle was badly wounded in the battle and crawled into a nearby pond where he concealed himself until he could be rescued.
+After ten minutes, the remaining Loyalists had fled, and at least 93 Loyalists were dead; certainly more were wounded and others were seen being carried off by friends.
+According to local legend, Pyle was badly wounded in the battle and crawled into a nearby pond where he concealed himself until he could be rescued.
 After recovering from his wounds, he surrendered to the local militia.
 Later they were pardoned because of Dr. Pyle's care for wounded patriots.